Secret document for job hunting/career changes for non-major developers who spent 30 million won

 If I had, I would have been able to achieve my goals with much less time and cost.

-Now, I will become that mentor for you.
+Now, I will become your mentor.

 As the saying goes, 'Only those who have fallen know how to help others back up,'

-In particular, during my first career move, I received final offers from more than 10 companies, including major corporations, but I chose a startup with the hope that I could change the world.
+In particular, during my first career move, I received final offers from over 10 companies, including major corporations, but I chose a startup with the hope that I could change the world.
 However, within just eight months, the team was disbanded, and I had to face the reality of a recommendation for resignation.

-Why don't you take on a challenge with me that might just change your life?
+How about taking on a challenge with me that might just change your life?

 After reading this book